ChristopherDalziel/mineral-exchange-2.0/README.md

 has_one_attached :picture
 enum sold: { no: 1, yes: 0 }
 ```
+- The Listing model belongs_to the user model, this is because a user is able to have a listing(or many, but this isn't shown here).
+- Listing also belongs_to the type model because it there are many different types that are able to be linked to a single listing.
+- Inside of the listings model it has_many questions, this is because a single listing can have as many questions as the buyers ask, it also has a depedentcy destroy so when a listing is destroyed by a seller it also destroys the attached questions.
+- The listing model is also has_one_attached picture, this is allows the user to upload one image of their own via AWS.
+- Lastly the listings model holds a enum value which is set to 1 or 0 upon listing it's automatically set to "no" or "1" upon a succesful payment been made the enum is changed to "yes" or "0" this removes the listing from the buyers view.

 Question:
 ```
 belongs_to :listing
 has_many :answers, dependent: :destroy
 ```
+- The question model belongs_to the listing model because questions are attached to listing_id, so they aren't shown on an other listings other than the attached id
+- A question has_many answers so the seller is able to answer as many times as required, this also has a destroy depedency so if a question or a listing is deleted so are the attached answer(s).

 Answer:
 ```
 belongs_to :question
 ```
+- The answer model belongs_to the question model so the answer is only shown on the attached question_id not on all questions, this happens in exactly the same way as the initial question is attached to a listing_id

 ## Discuss the database relations to be implemented in your application:
 erd
 -